Pragmatismo/Pigrow/README.md

        sudo crontab -e

-and at the bottom of the file after the explanation of how it works add the line:
+At the bottom of the file after the explanation of how it works add the line:

        */1 * * * * python /home/pi/Pigrow/scripts/camcap_text_simple.py